AltspaceVR/AltspaceSDK/README.md

 **Step 1**
 Clone/download this repo and create your app HTML file.

-Your app HTML file should contain script tags pointing to the SDK files (and HTML/CSS, if you app supports running in a tranditional browser).
+Your app HTML file should contain script tags pointing to the SDK files (and HTML/CSS, if your app supports running in a tranditional browser).
 Next, let's add Javascript that uses standard Three.js commands along with new functions from our SDK.
 For larger apps, you could separate your Javascript into multiple JS files; the SDK does not impose any particular file or directory structure.

 **Step 2**
 Open your project in Altspace.